-On October 31, 2007, the Governor’s Chief Inspector General, along with the Florida Department of Law Enforcement (FDLE) Commission for Florida Law Enforcement Accreditation, Inc. (CFA), initiated an accreditation program for the inspectors general investigative function of state agencies.
-The program was the first of its kind in the nation for agency offices of inspectors general (OIG).
+On October 31, 2007, the Governor’s Chief Inspector General, along with the Florida Department of Law Enforcement (FDLE) Commission for Florida Law Enforcement Accreditation, Inc. (CFA), initiated an accreditation program for OIG investigative functions of state agencies.
+The program was the first of its kind in the nation for agency OIGs.
 The accreditation program facilitates and ensures compliance with the Association of Inspectors General standards and Florida Statutes.
 The accreditation program determines whether the processes are in place and being utilized to ensure the professionalism of OIGs throughout the state.
 These processes establish minimum standards for all, enhancing the quality of investigations conducted by state agency OIGs.
-On October 28, 2009, the Department of Children and Families OIG Investigations Unit was the first state agency OIG to become accredited by the CFA.
+On October 28, 2009, the OIG Investigations Unit was the first state agency OIG accredited by the CFA.

 Benefits of Accreditation